djh1997/proj324/docs/index.md

 ![image](lcd/fov.svg)

-Field of view(FoV) is the area that you can can see.
+Field of view(FoV) is the area that you can see.
 It is normally measured in degrees.
 For simple mapping it is required that the FoV of the camera and LCD to be the same.
 Other issues include;

 Aspect ratio
 ![image](lcd/aspectration.svg)